Deploy web static files

 |Maximum accepted body size of client request||Web server is behind the gateway.
 The maximum accepted body size of the client request is set to 500 m in the gateway and the value for web server must be less than 500 m.||

-Deploying static files to Azure Spring Apps Enterprise tier supports the Dynatrace buildpack binding.
+Deploying static files to the Azure Spring Apps Enterprise plan supports the Dynatrace buildpack binding.
 The

 htpasswd buildpack binding isn't supported.

 For more information, see How to configure APM integration and CA certificates.